-- a.
+a.
 Base period.
 A base period for distribution of indirect (F&A) costs is the period during which the costs are incurred.
-The base period normally should coincide with the fiscal year established by the institution, but in any event the base period should be so selected as to avoid inequities in the distribution of costs. - tribution of costs.
+The base period normally should coincide with the fiscal year established by the institution, but in any event the base period should be so selected as to avoid inequities in the distribution of costs.